-Nowadays, attracting diverse talent requires demonstrating a commitment early and often in your hiring process.
+Nowadays, attracting and retaining diverse talent requires demonstrating a commitment early and often in your hiring process.
 A great place to begin is with a meaningful and sincere EEO (Equal Employer Opportunity) statement.

 An EEO statement is an written commitment by the businesses to follow the regulations of the EEOC and honor non-discriminatory employment.

 In fact, the primary purpose of those statements is to stop anyone involved in a hiring process from picking a candidate (or rejecting an applicant) based on personal bias.

 In addition to letting potential applicants know your business takes workplace discrimination seriously, including an EEO statement allows you to attract a broader pool of talent.